 The trails are marked with circular trail makers.
 All trails are designed by color and number.
-Trail head parking is provided in two location- a small lot on Baker Road and a larger lot (to accommodate horse trailers) on Allison Hill Road.
+Trail head parking is provided in two locations - a small lot on Shirley Road and a larger lot (to accommodate horse trailers) on Allison Hill Road.
 The trails are classified by the user's ability.
 Beginner trails have very gentle slopes and are fairly short in length.
 Intermediate trails have gentle to somewhat steep slopes and are moderate in length.
 Advanced trails have gentle to steep slopes and some sections with difficult side slopes.
 These trails are usually longer in length than intermediate trails.

-- Trail 3- beginner trail .1 miles long
+- Trail 3- beginner trail .3 mile long

 - Trail 5- intermediate trail 1.1 miles long

 - Trail 6- beginner trail 0.1 mile long

 Trail 1 utilizes an access road leading to the radio tower.
 Trails 2, 3, 4, and 5 are narrow trails that meander though the forest.

 Blue Trails - Total length 5.0 miles

 - Trail 1- intermediate trail 1.0 mile long

 - Trail 2- beginner trail .4 mile long